Family

 • Seoul, Busan, Daegu, and Incheon each offer up to 1,000,000 KRW in subsidies per couple for small weddings.
 At least one partner must be a resident of the relevant city to qualify.

-• Busan supports 20 couples per application cycle across 12 public venues.
-Incheon supports 40 couples per cycle.
-Both apply via 보조금24 at gov.kr.
+• Busan supports 20 couples per application cycle across its public venues.
+Incheon supported 40 couples in its 2025 inaugural cycle.
+Both apply via 보조금24 at plus.gov.kr.

 • Seoul public venue bookings for popular dates fill 6 to 12 months in advance.
 Some venues prohibit bookings within 3 months of the wedding date.